yshmarov/yshmarov.github.io/_posts/2021-08-03-install-and-use-rubocop.md

 ### 3. Disable cops

-1. in a file, for a method:
+1. Disable in a file, around a code block:

 app/models/user.rb